Abdelrahman26/Clothing-Type-Classifier/README.md

  * resing all images to fixed size
  * converting images to tensors with value from zero to one
 - intializing instances(trainset, testset) from Dataset class
+- intializing trainloader and testloader
+- mapping trainloader and testloader to train and test in dataloader
+- Instaling vgg16(Architecture and pre-trained weights)

+## Approaches

+- since the dataset is a small dataset, then building network and run it from scratch will cause overfitting
+- Transfer Learning may be a good solution!
+  * used vgg16 trained on ImageNet as a pre-trained network
+  * I have freezed the body of the network, removing the head layers, adding new layer in the head\
+ including conv2d, RelU, AdaptiveAvgpool2d, and final dense layer